Texas Labor Laws Guide

 Still, if an employee wants to take more than 3 days of paid sick leave, they must obtain a doctor’s certificate stating the reason for the employee’s absence.

-Moreover, parents who have children attending nursery school through 12th grade are eligible for additional 8 hours of sick leave each year.
+Moreover, parents who have children attending nursery school through 12th grade are eligible for an additional 8 hours of sick leave each year.
 They may use that time off to attend educational activities such as a classroom program, field trip, music or theater program, etc.

 Family and Medical Leave Act (FMLA)